-The caring teams at both our Murrells Inlet, SC dentist office and Georgetown, SC dentist office are always happy to address any questions you have about your family’s dental care.
+The caring teams at both our Murrells Inlet office and Georgetown office are always happy to address any questions you have about your family’s dental care.
 In the meantime, we’ve shared some frequently asked questions below.

-Dental implants are a tooth replacement option that involves our dentists implanting a tiny titanium rod directly into your jawbone, then attaching a dental restoration such as a dental crown to the implant.
-Because we embed the implant into your jaw, you need good bone density.
+Dental implants are a tooth replacement option that involves Dr. Miller implanting a tiny titanium rod directly into your jawbone, then attaching a dental restoration such as a dental crown to the implant.
+Because he embeds the implant into your jaw, you’ll need good bone density to support it.

 However, you may be able to get dental implants even if you lack bone density.
 We can use mini dental implants.
 Because they are not as large as full-sized dental implants, they can be embedded in thinner bone.
 We may also be able to strengthen your jaw with bone grafts or other oral surgery procedures.